demispatti/Sonnenberg/README.md

 In the solution folder on your file system, right-click on *setupSolution.ps1* script from within a Windows Explorer Window and select *Run with PowerShell*.
 This script will take care of all the necessary steps and actions it takes to get your own clone up and running, and ensure that you can run the tests and build MSI packages (for more information, see "Manual Project Setup").
 After the setup script has finished, open the solution with the IDE of your choice, restore the packages and build the solution.

+---
 ## Manual Project Setup
 If the Quick Start option should fail, you have to setup the solution manually.
 Just follow these simple steps in order to get up and running:

-### 1. Create AssemblyInfo GUIDs
+### 1. Create Assembly Info GUIDs
 Create a GUID for each project's AssemblyInfo.cs file where it says YOUR_GUID_HERE.

 ### 2. Create Product.wxs file GUIDs
 Inside the *Installer Project*, open Product.wxs and create *unique UPPERCASE* GUIDs in it where it says YOUR_GUID_HERE.

 ### 3. Sign the assemblies with a strong name
-SIgn the assemblies with a strong name ( see [Docs](https://docs.microsoft.com/en-us/dotnet/standard/assembly/sign-strong-name)).
+Sign the assemblies with a strong name ( see [Docs](https://docs.microsoft.com/en-us/dotnet/standard/assembly/sign-strong-name)).
 Name the key file after the project, e.g. Common.snk, ContextMenu.snk, etc.

 If you wish to run the tests, you have to to sign the test assemblies with a strong name, too.
-For naming, skip the **.Tests** part from the project name, which would give a name like Common.snk, ContextMenu.snk, etc..
+For naming, skip the **.Tests** part from the project name, which would give a name like Common.snk, ContextMenu.snk, etc.

 ### 4. Product.wxs: Enter Manufacturer Name
 Replace YOUR_MANUFACTURER_NAME_HERE with your name (required).